 In a world without a physical office it is crucial to keep everyone aligned on current goals.
 Make sure you share simple and clear goals with everyone.
 Regularly update your team on the progress that the company made against these goals.
 Other than providing a direction, this is also an important motivation booster.
 Seeing the big picture helps everyone understand their roles and contributions much better, which blooms a self-driven work culture in your company.

 You can use different techniques for defining goals and tracking them.
-Objectives and key results (OKR) is a popular approach for this.
-As for tools - it can vary from a spreadsheet or a Trello board to a set of specialised services.
+But in any case keep it minimalistic and focus on highlighting the outcomes in addition to the outputs.
+As for tools - it can vary from a shared document to a set of specialised dashboard services.
 In general, try to keep it as simple as possible and only add details to it if it is absolutely necessary.

 It is also important to have recurring company update sessions to share highlights, acknowledge failures and celebrate wins.
-A monthly or bi-weekly “All Hands” event is a good way to do this.
+A quarterly, monthly or bi-weekly “All Hands” or “Town Hall” events are a good way to do this.

 Know your team and prevent social isolation

 Managing teams remotely is a challenge that requires a major advancement in leadership skills across the company.
 Having sense of current mood of your employees requires a much more structured approach rather than a casual 1:1 over a coffee.
 These days there are many great tools and methodologies that might help you to build an environment of trust, honesty and growth for your remote team.
-Check out solutions like Officevibe or KnowYourTeam, there are also plenty free resources online.
+There are also plenty free resources online.
 Make sure you have a company-wide HR strategy and a systematic approach for implementing it.

 Track all the work